josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 it feels like im somewhere else, but even more, im in a place with access to knowledge which is forbidden to me.

-i am finding it genuineoy difficult not to do an augustus gloop and bury my face in the river of freedom of books.
+i am finding it genuinely difficult not to do an augustus gloop and bury my face in the river of freedom of books.

 this is so beyond buyer preferences or stocking issues.